AI Ethics · OrevateAI

 Fairness and Non-Discrimination

 AI systems should treat all individuals and groups equitably.
-They should not perpetuate or exacerbate existing biases related to race, gender, age, religion, or any other protected characteristic.
+They must not perpetuate or exacerbate existing biases related to race, gender, age, religion, sexual orientation, disability, or any other protected characteristic.
+Achieving fairness requires careful attention to data, algorithms, and deployment contexts.
+This principle is central to many regulatory proposals being discussed in 2026, with a focus on impact assessments and continuous monitoring for bias.

 Transparency and Explainability

-It should be possible to understand how an AI system arrives at its decisions, especially when those decisions have significant consequences.
-This doesn’t always mean understanding every line of code, but rather having insight into the logic and data driving the outcome.
+It must be possible to understand how an AI system arrives at its decisions, especially when those decisions have significant consequences.
+This doesn’t always mean understanding every line of code, but rather having insight into the logic, data, and parameters driving the outcome.
+Explainability is increasingly mandated for high-risk AI applications by emerging regulations, often referred to as ‘XAI’ (Explainable AI), and is critical for auditability and user trust.

 Accountability

 There must be clear lines of responsibility for the actions of AI systems.
-When an AI makes a mistake or causes harm, it should be clear who is responsible for addressing the issue and providing redress.
+When an AI makes a mistake or causes harm, it should be clear who is responsible for addressing the issue, providing redress, and preventing recurrence.
+This is particularly challenging with complex, multi-agent AI systems.
+Establishing clear governance structures and audit trails is essential.

 Safety and Security